marinebon/condition-reports/README.md

 jekyll, Rmd, jupyter, travis, and other technologies to produce continuously up-to-date reports like those of the NMS Specific Condition Report Questions (SCRQs).
+Details on the CR questions can be found [here](https://sanctuaries.noaa.gov/science/condition/rating.html).

 Although unrelated examples may be included, the regional focus of this particular repo is on the Florida Key National Marine Sanctuary.